Selling a House in Poor Condition in Crestwood, MO

 - $153-$929 for a light fixture

-- $161-$363 to replace faucets
+- $161-$363 for new faucets

-- $1,2000-$3,900 to repaint all the interior walls
+- $1,2000-$3,900 to repaint a home’s interior

 - $350-$3,500 to refinish cabinets

-- We come to your home and do our own inspection
+- We perform our own inspection

-If you’re interested in selling your house in poor condition to a cash home buyer, reach out to us at (314) 730-0366, or read on below.
+If you’re interested in selling your house in poor condition for cash, call us at (314) 730-0366, or read on below.

 Is the cash home buying process a scam?